SuperReach/Superreach/Security.md

 ## Reporting a Vulnerability

 You must never report security related issues, vulnerabilities or bugs via the issue tracker or elsewhere in public.

-Instead sensitive bugs must be sent by email to [security@superreachos.com](mailto:security@superreachos.com)
+Instead, sensitive bugs must be sent by email to [security@superreachos.com](mailto:security@superreachos.com) or through the ‘Report a Vulnerability’ link above.

+We commit to acknowledging vulnerability reports immediately, and will work to fix active vulnerabilities as soon as we can as indicated above.
+Critical incidents will be communicated both on the GitHub security page and via email to all affected users.

+At Superreach we really do value contributors' support in helping to ensure that our tools and operating system remain secure for everyone.
+Thank you for your support and most importantly for your responsible disclosure.